Business Acquisition Financing In Canada

 CHOOSING THE RIGHT CAPITAL STRUCTURE

-Debt will most often come from a senior lender, via a cash flow term loan or in other cases and asset-backed financing.
+Debt will most often come from a senior lender via a cash flow term loan or, in other cases, asset-backed financing.
 Subordinated debt/mezzanine financing solutions can often supplement the senior loan position.

-When it comes to debt financing the ability of the buyer to present a thorough analysis of business finances will allow acquisition financing lenders to properly understand key issues around cash flows, profitability, and liabilities such as short-term and long-term debt.
+When it comes to debt financing, the buyer's ability to present a thorough analysis of business finances will allow acquisition financing lenders to properly understand key issues around cash flows, profitability, and liabilities such as short-term and long-term debt.

 THE BENEFITS OF BUYING A BUSINESS

-Most agree that the financing of a business purchase is one of the most effective means to implement the desired growth strategy - As a buyer, your ability to acquire business resources and assets as well as the competency of current employees or management goes a long way to a good growth strategy.
-Market domination and being a competitive player in an industry go a long way to business success.
+As a buyer, your ability to acquire business resources and assets, as well as the competency of current employees or management, goes a long way toward a good growth strategy.
+Market domination and being a competitive player in an industry also contribute to business success.

-In many cases new markets are easier to access when infrastructure is in place with resources to meet the challenge - Financial gains can often be significant on your original return on investment.
+In many cases, new markets are easier to access when infrastructure is in place with resources to meet the challenge.
+Financial gains can often be significant relative to the original return on investment.

-In many cases, business purchases involve partners buyout out their partners - or in some cases, a management buyout might be under consideration.
-During times of expansion, the right business financing will keep a company strong and allow it to bridge short-term challenges in day-to-day operations.
+In many cases, business purchases involve partners buying out their partners—or, in some cases, a management buyout might be considered.
+During expansion, the right business financing will keep a company strong and allow it to bridge short-term challenges in day-to-day operations.

 HOW DOES ACQUISITION FINANCING WORK?